airnm/Number-Counter/README.md

 # Number-Counter
-This program will add up all the numbers in a given file
+This program will add up all the numbers in a given file.
+Make sure to keep them seperated with a comma